PrasannaNagarajan/Checkedin/Readme.md

 ### The Solution

-CloudCheckIn delivers a seamless digital workflow:
+CheckedIn delivers a seamless digital workflow:

 1. **Professors generate** a unique QR code for each class session
 2. **Students scan** the QR code with their phones to instantly check in